What is IOSH?

 What is Tech IOSH?
 (Technical Member of IOSH)

-This category is for those with degree-level qualifications, who are working towards becoming Chartered Members of IOSH.
+This category is for those in a more senior health and safety role who are working towards the goal of Chartered status.

 What is CMIOSH?
 (Chartered Member of IOSH)